ideacrew/ea_enterprise/README.md

 Be sure all repositories are up to date with their respective release branches before running any commands!

+## Known issues

+The services fdsh_gateway, enroll has "localhost" as the "server" on config/mongoid.yml, you need to change it to "mongodb" on line 12 and 69 (16 and 175 for fdsh_gateway), but do not commit this change.
+For some reason, medicaid_gateway and polypress have the correct name on config/mongoid.yml.
+No need to update there.

 ## Basic Docker Compose Commands
 Note: commands must be run in the terminal from inside the ea_enterprise directory.